2016-2017 B.F.A. Auditions & Interviews

 - Monologue: One-minute monologue of your choice from a play, prepared and memorized.
 Not to exceed two minutes.

-- Vocal: 32-64 bars preferably from a musical (no opera, please).
+- Vocal: 32-64 bars preferably from a musical.
 An accompanist will be provided.
 Please bring your sheet music in a binder or with pages taped together.
 Singing a cappella or with a taped accompaniment will not be permitted.